LairdCP/wb-manifests/README.md

 Ezurio WB source HowTo
 =====================

-Ezurio no longer makes public software releases for WB products, for the customer specific private release please contact you Sales or Support Representative
+Ezurio no longer makes public software releases for WB products, for the customer specific private release, please contact you Sales or Support Representative

 Preparation
 -----------